Hyurl/hyurl.github.io/cool-node/Docs/More.md

 ## Create Multiple Applications in One Project

 Yes, that's right, you can build more than one application in just one Cool-Node project.
 And more important is, it's very easy.

-All you have to do, is making another copy of the `node_modules/cool-node/App-example`, and name it with the style of `App.subdomain`, and the job is done.
+- Before version 1.3.0, you only need to make another copy of the `node_modules/cool-node/App-example`, and name it with the style of `App.subdomain`;
+- Since version 1.3.0, you can use command line app generator to produce a new app, just type the command like this: `cool-node subdomain`.

+And the job is done.
 The rest work is just the same as you will do with the main application in `App`.

 Actually, the main application in `App` is also one of the apps in the project, it reserves the subdomain `www`, which means, if you visit